publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch93/m__us_usc_t15_s6701.md

 >                          “(II) are within the portion of losses of the insurer that exceed the insurer deductible, but are not compensated pursuant to paragraph (1).

->             “(B) __\[Reserved.\]__
+>             “(B)  __No mandatory recoupment if uncompensated losses exceed insurance marketplace retention__  __.—__

+>             Notwithstanding subparagraph (A), if the aggregate amount of uncompensated insured losses referred to in clause (ii) of such subparagraph for any period referred to in any of subparagraphs (A) through (E) of paragraph (6) is greater than the insurance marketplace aggregate retention amount under paragraph (6) for such period, the mandatory recoupment amount shall be $0.

 >             “(C)  __Mandatory establishment of surcharges to recoup mandatory recoupment amount__  __.—__

->             The Secretary shall collect, for repayment of the Federal financial assistance provided in connection with all acts of terrorism (or acts of war, in the case of workers compensation), terrorism loss risk-spreading premiums in an amount equal to 140 percent of any mandatory recoupment amount as calculated under subparagraph (A) for such period.
+>             The Secretary shall collect, for repayment of the Federal financial assistance provided in connection with all acts of terrorism (or acts of war, in the case of workers compensation) occurring during any of the periods referred to in any of subparagraphs (A) through (E) of paragraph (6), terrorism loss risk-spreading premiums in an amount equal to 133 percent of any mandatory recoupment amount for such period.

 >             “(D)  __Discretionary recoupment of remainder of financial assistance__  __.—__